bellac429/TestScoreCalculator/README.md

 * Add auto width to form inputs maybe

 ### Backend

-* write get ScaleScore range function for fastbridge test to send ranges to backend
+# Fix updated sheet data function or create new function for generating graph data for frontend

 ### Notes for Meeting

+Change functions to round scores before computing results

 - earlyReading only has KG and grade 1 for Fastbridge percentiles